 Here we list the most frequently asked questions received about our artwork and our website.

 Should you have any questions not covered by this section, please feel free to use our contact form.
-We will reply as quickly as we can.

 Q: Are your pieces available as unpainted or unfinished items?

-A: No. All of our work is sold as finished, painted artworks.
+A: All of our work is sold as finished, painted artworks.
 While we do purchase unfinished furniture on occasion from vendors for our clients, we do not resell these items unfinished.
 Those wishing to purchase these pieces stained or unfinished, should contact the supplier directly.

 Q: Are all the pieces shown on the site available?